nixigaj/updi-plus-uart-macos/README.md

 ## Workaround instructions

 The workaround is based on running Linux inside a virtual machine and passing the USB programmer through to the VM.
-By using SSH and a dedicated `socat` daemon, good integration with PlatformIO on the host system can be achieved, including flashing and runtime serial monitoring.
+By using SSH and a dedicated `socat` daemon, good integration with PlatformIO on the host system can be achieved, including flashing and run-time serial monitoring.
 The virtual machine is minimal and uses approximately 1 GB of storage and 256 MB of RAM.

 1. Install the UTM virtualization software on your machine, either via direct download from [the software’s website](https://mac.getutm.app/), via Homebrew using `brew install --cask utm`, or, if you wish to financially support the developers, by installing it through the [Mac App Store](https://apps.apple.com/us/app/utm-virtual-machines/id1538878817).